apache/beam/website/www/site/content/en/blog/python-improved-annotations.md

 -->

-The importance of static type checking in a dynamically typed language like Python is not up for debate.
-Type hints allow developers to leverage a strong typing system to:
+The importance of static type checking in a dynamically typed language like Python is not up for debate. typehints allow developers to leverage a strong typing system to:
  - write better code,
  - self-document ambiguous programming logic, and